awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 However, automatic key rotation has no effect on the data that the KMS key protects\.
 It does not rotate the data keys that the KMS key generated or re\-encrypt any data protected by the KMS key, and it will not mitigate the effect of a compromised data key\.

 You might decide to create a new KMS key and use it in place of the original KMS key\.
 This has the same effect as rotating the key material in an existing KMS key, so it's often thought of as [manually rotating the key](#rotate-keys-manually)\.
 Manual rotation is a good choice when you want to control the key rotation schedule\.
-It also provides a way to rotate KMS keys that are not eligible for automatic key rotation, including [asymmetric KMS keys](symmetric-asymmetric.md), KMS keys in [custom key stores](custom-key-store-overview.md), and KMS keys with [imported key material](#rotate-keys)\.
+It also provides a way to rotate KMS keys that are not eligible for automatic key rotation, including [asymmetric KMS keys](symmetric-asymmetric.md), [HMAC KMS keys](hmac.md), KMS keys in [custom key stores](custom-key-store-overview.md), and KMS keys with [imported key material](#rotate-keys)\.

 **Key rotation and pricing**
 AWS KMS charges a monthly fee for each version of key material in your KMS key\.
 For details, see [AWS Key Management Service Pricing](https://aws.amazon.com/kms/pricing/)\.